hoodiecrow/ConsTcl/README.md

 Next, some procedures that make my life as developer somewhat easier, but don't really matter to the interpreter (except the first one, `reg`, which registers built-in procedures in the definitions register).
+The other ones will show up a lot in the test cases.

 ```
 # utility functions